III (Crystal Castles album): Release and promotion

-III was released digitally on November 7 in the United States, and the CD was released on November 8 in Australia, Canada, and the United States.
-The album cover features a picture by Spanish-born Catalan photojournalist and photographer Samuel Aranda.
-The image depicts a woman named Fatima al-Qaws holding her son, Zayed, who was exposed to tear gas during a street demonstration in Sana'a, Yemen, on October 15, 2011.
+III was released digitally on November 7, 2012, in the United States, and the CD was released on November 8 in Australia, Canada, and the United States.

 The album's first two singles, "Plague" and "Wrath of God", were made available for free download on the duo's SoundCloud page on July 25 and September 26, 2012, respectively.
 The accompanying music video for "Plague" debuted on September 24, 2012 and uses footage from Andrzej Żuławski's 1981 film Possession.
 "Affection" was released as the album's third single on October 31, 2012.
 The music video for "Affection" premiered on April 26, 2013 and was filmed on the duo's South American tour.
 "Violent Youth" premiered on Zane Lowe's BBC Radio 1 show on November 1, 2012.
 A music video for "Sad Eyes", shot in Berlin and Toronto, was released on January 20, 2013.

 On July 26, 2012, Crystal Castles announced a North American tour with Health and Kontravoid in support of the album, as well as festivals appearances in Europe and Australia, starting on August 9, 2012 and ending on January 28, 2013.
 In November 2012, the band performed six dates in the United Kingdom.
 Additional dates across Europe, Oceania, North America, and South America were announced on October 17, 2012 and January 9, 2013.
 III is the last Crystal Castles album Alice Glass was involved in.

 Critical reception

 III received generally positive reviews from music critics.
 At Metacritic, which assigns a weighted mean rating out of 100 to reviews from mainstream critics, the album received an average score of 76, based on 33 reviews, which indicates "generally favorable reviews".
-Louis Pattison of the NME commented that, "in toning down the shock and awe, [Crystal Castles have] revealed the beating heart at the centre of their work.
+Louis Pattison of NME commented that, "in toning down the shock and awe, [Crystal Castles have] revealed the beating heart at the centre of their work.
 The message, still, is that the world is a cruel and fucked-up place.
 But being doomed seldom sounded so beautiful."
 AllMusic's Heather Phares viewed III as the duo's "most serious set of songs yet" and stated, "Artistic progress is as much about subtraction as it is about addition, and on III, Crystal Castles have made room to be sad, angry, pretty, and danceable at the same time."
 Pitchfork's Ian Cohen dubbed III "the duo's most focused record", adding, "While not as immediately striking as either Crystal Castles (I or II), the streamlined sound allows more maneuverability and subtle variety in the actual songwriting."
 Matt James of PopMatters wrote, "Perennial outsiders to the death, Crystal Castles' third act is inspiring, warped, feverishly uncomfortable, bold, bloody and brilliant."